 An important part of maintaining one’s carbon monoxide detector involves testing it regularly to ensure that it is in good working condition.
 Each manufacturer will have instructions that are specific to their brand; most involve pressing some form of test button.
-Recommendations regarding the frequency with with to test these alarms are also provided by the manufacturer.
-Once again there is a rule of thumb to follow in the event that manufacturer recommendations are not readily available.
-Typically, a detector should be tested is once a month.
+Recommendations regarding the frequency with which to test these alarms are also provided by the manufacturer.
+Once again, there is a rule of thumb to follow in the event that manufacturer recommendations are not readily available.
+Typically, a detector should be tested once a month.
 Changing the battery is also another aspect of maintaining CO detectors.
 Backup batteries should be replaced at least every six months.
 A simple way to remember this task is to change it when daylight savings time begins and again when it ends.
 Dust and debris must not be allowed to build up on the device.
 CO detectors aren’t made to last forever.
-Most detectors will last between five years or seven years before replacement is necessary.
+Most detectors will last between five or seven years before replacement is necessary.

 What to do if Carbon Monoxide is Detected